enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 Enzo Parameter List
 ===================

-The following is a largely complete list of the parameters that enzo understands, and a brief description of what they mean.
+The following is a largely complete list of the parameters that Enzo understands, and a brief description of what they mean.
 They are grouped roughly by meaning; an alphabetical list is also available.
 Parameters for individual test problems are also listed here.